AdamLStevenson/AdventureArchitecture/README.md

 ### Benifits of Using Azure Front Door

+#### Benifits of Using Azure Front Door over Traffic Manager

 The following outline the benefits of using azure front door over the use of a traffic manager.

-#### Benifits of Using Azure Front Door over Traffic Manager

-HTTP acceleration - traffic is proxied at the edge of Microsoft's Network.
+**HTTP acceleration** - traffic is proxied at the edge of Microsoft's Network.
 Http/Https latency is decreased and throughput is increased.

+**Application Layer Processing** - Azure front door provides the ability to do url re-writing and provides a web application firewall.

 # SQL Server Setup